 AmtrakConnect is a public Wi-Fi network which utilizes wireless technologies and does not require any secure pass code or login.
 Similar to networks found at coffee shops and public libraries, it is not inherently secure and communications can be intercepted.
 Passengers are solely responsible for providing security measures that are suited for their intended use of AmtrakConnect, including protecting their data and equipment from viruses, spyware and other harmful components.
 Passengers are also solely responsible for any security breach or accidental disclosure of their personal information in their use of AmtrakConnect.

 Amtrak is continuously evaluating opportunities to implement Wi-Fi on other trains.
-Keep an eye out for future communications about this here at www.amtrak.com/wi-fi.
+Check back on this page for any updates.